kelvinlimwj/kelvin-heymax-analytics-pipeline/README.md

 # HeyMax Analytics Pipelines & Data Tables Repository

 This repository contains the configuration, orchestration, and transformation layers of a modern data pipeline deployed on Google Cloud Platform (GCP), from Airflow DAGs to dbt configurations, and Kubernetes cluster configuration.
-The project is organized into the following directories:
+This repo is organized into the following directories:

 ## 📂 airflow_dags
 Contains Apache Airflow DAGs and their respective <b>source tables</b>.
 These DAGs manage the flow of data from external sources into GCP services like Google Cloud Storage (GCS) and BigQuery via REST APIs or Kafka Streaming.